Sofía Álvarez (actress, born 1958)

 Sofía Álvarez (born Sofía Calzadilla Bichara on April 29, 1958) is a Mexican actress and writer.
-She is known better for Contando con Sofía (1978), Sofiando (1984) and Ladies Night (2003).
+She is known better for Cuenta con Sofía (1978), Sofiando (1984) and Ladies Night (2003).

 Biography

 Álvarez was born on April 29, 1958, in Mexico.
 Her debut career started in 1963 at 5 years old, dubbing several films like The third secret.
 She also lent her voice to several television series.
 In 1978, she joined Canal 11 in Mexico, where she presented the program Cuenta con Sofía.
 In 1979 she played in the film Maria de mi corazón in which she met Héctor Bonilla and the director Jaime Humberto Hermosillo.

 Animated by Héctor Bonilla, Sofia switched to the television Televisa, in which both shared credits in the telenovela Atrapada, at the end of this production in 1992, Bonilla is vetoed from the television station and next to Sofía are again integrated into the ranks of TvAzteca.
 In 1994, Sophia starred in the episode "Andamos brujas" of the series of television Entre vivos y muertos.
 In 2003 she appeared in the film Ladies night.
 In 2005 she appeared to the cast of the telenovela La otra mitad del sol.

 In 2014 she appeared in the cast telenovela Amor sin reserva and in 2015 played in the film Refugio.